 For food to be used as a true healing modality, we need to understand how it effects us on an energetic and physiologic level.

 Plus, we need to understand our own bodily condition and patterns.

-Healing the body is not simply throwing food substances into our system and hoping something shifts internally.
-It’s about making a conscious food choices and using the energetic effects to support and heal the body.
+Healing the body and preventing disease is not simply throwing food substances into our system and hoping something shifts internally.
+It’s about making a conscious food choices and using the energetic effects to support the body.

 For example, if someone has an overheated, inflamed and hot condition, this would be great example of foods they can use as medicine are fresh fruits and vegetables, plus salads and smoothies to help cool the heat and calm inflammation.

 But, if someone presents with a cold, weak and pale condition, eating raw foods could be disastrous to their health!
 This person would be better off eating cooked, warming, and hearty foods, to build their system back up.